tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ For the rest of the battle, all your attacks deal 5 extra damage (champion: 10 extra damage) when targeting mooks.

 **Quirk:** Callous.

 ---

+#### Spider Symbol

+_Recharge 11+:_ You transform into a harmless swarm of spiders.
+While in swarm-form, you gain a +4 bonus to all defenses but can take no actions other than swarming about the area: you can climb walls, observe, spin webs, and eat flies, and that’s about it.
+Most enemies will ignore you in that form.
+You can change back to your normal form as a quick action.

+**Quirk:** Voyeur.

+---

+#### Star Symbol

+_Recharge 16+:_ You teleport somewhere nearby or far away that you can see, or teleport a creature next to you to a random, non-hazardous, far away location that you can’t see.
+An unwilling creature can roll a save to avoid the effect.
+If the save succeeds, your recharge roll automatically succeeds.

+**Quirk:** Contemplates in solitude.

+---